JeanRehr/cdatatypes/README.md

 Allocator is a pluggable interface via the Allocator struct, by default malloc/realloc/free are used.
 To use a custom allocator, you have to implement the three function pointers as described in allocator.h, then create and pass an Allocator instance to init function

+# Documentation

+I tried to document everything with doxygen comments, macros are very hard to document properly, but it is generating some of them.

+To run it, install doxygen and also GraphViz, then run from the root project directory:
+`$ doxygen`

+The [Doxyfile](Doxyfile) may be altered to not need GraphViz.